-- Plan to submit your homework online at least two hours before the deadline to mitigate any potential connectivity issues. - Homework that is submitted late will be assessed a 50% penalty. - Homework late by more than 48 hours will not be accepted. - Homework is an individual assignment.
+- Plan to submit your homework online at least two hours before the deadline to mitigate any potential connectivity issues. - Homework that is submitted late will be assessed a 5% penalty for each hour late. - Homework is an individual assignment.
 Discussing homework is allowed, but the submissions must be unique.
 Sharing of code is not allowed.